 Note that you can also use FTP to transfer files.
-To determine the best file transfer service to use for your needs, see Section 1.1.1.
-For more information about FTP, see Chapter 2.
+To determine the best file transfer service to use for your needs, see Section 1.1.1, "Services for Working with Files".
+For more information about FTP, see Chapter 2, "Working with Files Using the File Transfer Protocol (FTP)".